-- successful claim against a local authority in respect of a Highway tripping accident.
+- Claim against a local authority in respect of a Highway tripping accident.
 The claimant suffered multiple areas of soft tissue injury when she stepped in a pothole which was located at the bottom of a sloping path.
 Liability was denied by the local authority and it went before the court for determination.
-The court ruled in favour of the claimant.
-Quirk of the case is that it happened virtually on the claimant’s doorstep.
+The court ruled in the claimant’s favour.
+Quirk of the case it happened virtually on the claimant’s doorstep.

-- claim on behalf of S (A Child) -v- Severn Trent Water Plc which was concluded successfully at Court.
-This was a legally complex case which has set a precedent for future cases regarding disputes on the maintenance of private land;
+- Claim on behalf of S (A Child) -v- Severn Trent Water Plc successfully concluded at court.
+This was a legally complex case which set a precedent for future cases regarding disputes on the maintenance of private land.

 - Personal Injury